 Motion detection – Motion detection is important for several reasons.
 It saves battery usage as the wifi security camera only records when it detects movement, and also saves video recording space.
-Reviewing footage afterwards is easier as only video featuring movement is recorded.
-Additionally, motion detection can be used as trigger to send an alert such as a text or email to your phone.
+Reviewing footage afterwards is easier as only video that features movement is recorded.
+Additionally, motion detection can be used as a trigger to send an alert such as a text or email to your phone.

 Field of view – The wider the field of view, the greater the amount of a room the camera can take in.
 A small field of view can create blind spots, so look for a field-of-view of at least 120-degrees.